bahattinkoc/globuddy/README.md

 ## Usage 💡

-- Launch the app and explore the 3D globe.
+- Launch the app and explore the 3D earth.
 - Tap on profile markers to view detailed information about friends.
 - Use the message button to simulate sending a message.
 - Enjoy a smooth AR experience as you interact with the world.